pheeeeee/pheeeeee.github.io/aboutme.md

 - Ministerial-level award of the Minister of Economy and Finance (Deputy Prime Minister Award) (2014)
 - Math Award (Best Grade), Waterloo University (2010)

+### Quote of the day
+Amidst survival's ebb, we drift.
+But in quest of Treasure's elusive lift, a grand odyssey of adventure unfolds.

 ### My hobby
 I love Sports and travelling.